Hijack the Seas: Tsunami

 “It suits you.”

 It did.
-The t-shirt wasn’t small, but it hadn’t been built for those kinds of muscles and strained a little trying to cover them all.
-Along with the black scuba-type trousers he was wearing, a leftover of our recent adventures in the land of the water fey, it left him looking sleek, pared down, and dangerous.
+The t-shirt wasn’t small, but it hadn’t been built for those kinds of muscles and was straining a little trying to contain them all.
+Along with the black scuba-type trousers he was wearing, leftovers from our recent adventures in the land of the water fey, it left him looking sleek, pared down, and dangerous.

 That was good.
 I needed a dangerous partner right now, as I felt about as strong as a kitten.
 I took the bottle and gazed around.